-Register for the 2017 GAP Charity Golf Scramble: Get on the links with the second annual Charity Golf Scramble to benefit Gainesville’s youth Friday, March 10 at Ironwood Golf Course, with a 1 p.m. shotgun start.
+Register for the 2019 GAP Charity Golf Scramble: Get on the links with the third annual Charity Golf Scramble to benefit Gainesville’s youth Friday, March 8 at Ironwood Golf Course, with a 1 p.m. shotgun start.
 Don’t miss this opportunity to enjoy the best Audubon Society certified golf course in north central Florida.
 Player registration is $75 for an individual and $275 for a foursome.
-Registration fees include greens fee, cart fee, range balls, golfer gift, lunch and entrance to the awards dinner following the tournament.
-For more information about the GAP Foundation or to register for the Golf Scramble, contact Michelle Park, C.P.R.P, assistant director for PRCA, at 352-393-8364 or email@example.com.
-If you would like to be a sponsor, contact Susan Bottcher, tournament chair, at 352-378-5492 or firstname.lastname@example.org) or co-chair Commissioner Gigi Simmons (352-792-3958 or email@example.com).
+Registration fees include greens fee, cart fee, range balls, golfer lunch and the awards dinner following the tournament.
+For more information about the GAP Foundation or to register for the Golf Scramble, visit www.GAPgainesville.org or contact tournament co-chair former Commissioner Craig Carter (352-339-4038 or firstname.lastname@example.org) or co-chair Commissioner Gigi Simmons (352-792-3958 or email@example.com).
 All proceeds from the scramble go to youth summer camp scholarships.
 The 2016 and 2017 proceeds from the Golf Tournament allowed Gainesville youth to receive 748 weeks of free summer camp scholarships!

 Seasonal Energy Tips from GRU: Be sure to check out the seasonal and year-round energy saving tips from GRU.
 Did you know that for each degree you increase the temperature from the recommended setting (68 in the winter and 78 in the summer), you can increase your energy bill by up to 4%?
 For more tips for this summer, please read more.

-Plan for Spring Break Camps (March 20-24): Plan ahead for spring break (March 20-24) and check out the several options offered by PRCA to make it a great week for kids, and convenient for busy parents.
+Plan for Spring Break Camps (April 1-5): Plan ahead for spring break (April 1-5) and check out the options offered by PRCA to make it a great week for kids, and convenient for busy parents.
 During camps, kids will enjoy games, activities and crafts that encourage achievement, a sense of community, good health and strong character!

-Arts Camp at Albert “Ray” Massey Recreation Center (1001 NW 34th St.): Is your child creative?
-If so, then this camp will be sure to fill that creative cloud.
+Creative Expressions Art Camp at Albert “Ray” Massey Recreation Center (1001 NW 34th St.): Campers will work on a variety of art projects throughout the week.
 Campers will be kept busy while having fun with hands-on activities!

 Ages: 1st-8th grade